BISHKEK to TBILISI (69 days) Kyrgyzstan to Caucasus

 Please bring 2 photocopies of your passport details to give to your tour leader.

-As a guideline, you will need at least 1 blank page per country in your passport after you have obtained the relevant visas before your trip commences (Tajikistan requires 2 blank pages).
+As a guideline, you will need at least 1 blank page per country in your passport after you have obtained the relevant visas before your trip commences (Tajikistan and Indonesia both require 2 blank pages).

 The information below is to be used only as a guide and may change without prior notice.
 It is advisable to contact the relevant embassy in plenty of time before the trip departs to check the current visa requirements.
 It is your responsibility to ensure you have all the relevant visas you require.